-According to a study completed in 2010, child birth is a phenomenon experienced by about 80% of women in the United States of America.
-Signs of labor include: regular contractions, increased lower back pain, pelvic pressure, breaking of the bag of water, vaginal bleeding and/or a change in fetal movement.
-Although 80% of women experience child birth, each pregnancy and labor is unique, and each woman has her own goals when it comes to pain relief during labor.
+According to a study completed in 2010, 80% of women in the United States who get pregnant experience childbirth.
+Signs of labor include: regular contractions, increased lower back pain, pelvic pressure, breaking of the bag of water, vaginal bleeding, and/or a change in fetal movement.
+Although 80% of women go through childbirth, each pregnancy and labor is unique, and each woman has her own goals when it comes to pain relief during labor.
 The most advisable approach to labor is to BE PREPARED.
-Once you become pregnant, the fact that you are going to experience labor should not be a surprise.
-Things you ought do in order to prepare for labor include:
+Things you ought to do in order to prepare for labor include:

 Take a class

 - A good class will give you an idea of what to expect when labor starts.
 It should also review when you should contact your provider or seek medical attention and provide a tour of the facility you are planning to deliver at.
 They will also go over the different items (tools, machinery, etc.) that you might encounter during labor and address what you want to pack or have prepared for your birth, as well as go over coping mechanisms and ways that a partner might try to comfort you during labor.